ROAS vs ROI: Which Metric Should You Actually Track?

 A practical reporting approach:

-- Lead with ROI — the number the business ultimately cares about.
-State clearly whether the marketing programme is profitable.
+- Lead with ROI, the number the business ultimately cares about.
+State clearly whether the marketing program is profitable.

-CalcStack provides free calculators that agencies can use in client reporting.
+CalcStack provides free interactive tools that agencies can use in client reporting.
 The ROAS Calculator and Marketing ROI Calculator produce clear outputs suitable for client-facing decks.

 Key takeaways